Daniel08110401/Mckinsey-GoTrade-User-Churn-Rate-Hackathon/README.md

 ## Contributing
 Contributions to enhance the model or explore further insights are welcome.
 Please fork the repository and submit pull requests with your proposed changes.

-## License
-This project is licensed under [Your License Choice].
-For more details, see the LICENSE file in the repository.

-## Contact
-For more information, collaboration, or queries, please contact [Your Contact Information].

 ## Acknowledgments
 - Thanks to McKinsey for hosting the Hackathon and providing a platform for developing this project.
-- [Additional acknowledgments if any]